Check back soon!

 Hosted by by Georgetown Law, the conference focused on the policing and surveillance of black communities.
-Freddy Martinez, Director of Lucy Parsons Labs, gave a primer on Stingray devices, also known as IMSI catchers, and their role in the monitoring of the black community.
+LPL Director Freddy Martinez gave a primer on Stingray devices, also known as IMSI catchers, and their role in the monitoring of the black community.

 At Chaos Computer Club (#32C3), Jennifer Helsby, CTO of Lucy Parsons Labs, presented on the mass quantities of data being incorporated into predictive systems.
 While these algorithms operate in the dark their use has had many consequences, both intentional and unintentional.
 Her talk covered issues of fairness and accountability involved in controlling algorithms for media, policy, and policing.

 At DEF CON 23, Jennifer Helsby presented in the Crypto and Privacy Village on the privacy implications of machine learning.
-At the same conference, Freddy Martinez presented on IMSI Catchers and practical counter-surveillance.
-View video.
+Freddy Martinez presented on IMSI Catchers and practical counter-surveillance.
+(Video)

-At THOTCON 0x5, a Chicago-area information security conference, Freddy Martinez gave a technical overview on IMSI Catchers, their modes of operations, and an overview of his work to uncover their use in Chicago.
+At THOTCON 0x5, a Chicago-area information security conference, Freddy Martinez discussed the technical workings of IMSI Catchers and his work to uncover their use by police in Chicago.

 The Electronic Frontier Alliance (EFA) hosted a workshop on surveillance self-defense in Chicago in March, 2016.
 Jennifer Helsby presented on the current state of local police surveillance.
 Groups from across the city participated, including Chicago GNU/Linux Users Group, Restore the Fourth-Chicago, and the National Lawyers Guild Chicago Chapter.
 Learn more.